DaveGold35/ML_model_trainer/README.md

 <font size = 30>Machine Learning Trainer</font>

-This project is being built to create a no-code solution to train and test simple data-science related machine learning models.
+This project is being built to create a no-code solution to train and test simple data-science-related machine learning models.

 <font size = 5> FEATURES </font>